schlae/BreadboardGadgets/README.md

 |   2   | 1KHz to 99KHz    |
 |   3   | 100KHz to 999KHz |

 The rightmost decimal point will light up when the board is generating a reset pulse.
+The pulse period can be adjusted in the code by changing `RESET_DELAY`, and the reset threshold voltage is set in the code by `VCC_THRESHOLD`.

 ### ByteHex